Tiny-Foxes/JudgeFonts-by-MattMayuga/README.md

 **Extremal**:
 A recreation of the DanceDanceRevolution EXTREME judgment graphics from DDR SELECTION, a category in the DanceDanceRevolution series that was first added to DanceDanceRevolution A.

+**Revolution**:
+The things you can do with a revolution of dancing, grooves, and rhythm games!

+**Wonder Power**:
+If you're an elephant, you can still enter pipes even with that size and weight.
+Based on Super Mario Bros.
+Wonder.

 **Neo Sekai**:
 New Sekai, new songs.
 Based on the new judgment graphics used in Project Sekai: COLORFUL STAGE! feat.
 HATSUNE MIKU, known in the West as HATSUNE MIKU: COLORFUL STAGE! since the UI revamp in September 2023.